-I am an illustrator from the rural Illinois countryside of the Saint Louis Metropolitan Region.
-I have a background studying traditional drawing and painting methods, and I began incorporating digital imaging techniques into my creative process while earning my MFA in Visual Art from Washington University in St. Louis.
-Since graduate school, I have worked various jobs in printing, imaging, document preparation, and have taught university art courses in drawing, visual organization, digital media, and art history.
-While continuing to share my work with an expanding audience of like-minded fans of science fiction and fantasy, I have also worked collaboratively on published artworks for comics, book covers, short films, and role-playing adventure games.
+I am an artist and scholar from the rural Illinois countryside of the Saint Louis Metropolitan Region.
+I have a background studying drawing and painting as well as comparative literature, and began introducing meaningful elements of play and gamification into my research workflow while earning my MFA in Visual Art from Washington University in St. Louis.
+Since graduate school, my interdisciplinary practice has developed along the ontological intersection of art, literature, and media.
+While continuing to teach university art courses in drawing, design, digital media, and art history as well as sharing my work with an expanding audience of like-minded fans of science fiction and fantasy, I continue to collaborate on published artworks for comics, fine art illustration, and concept design for animation and games.

 For inquiries regarding my availability to help visualize your next project or for mentorship opportunities, please send me an email: